Source Library MCP server

 ## Tools

-- search_translations - Find specific PASSAGES inside books — returns page-level snippets with citation URLs.
-Use this when you want a quote or evidence on a topic across the whole library.
-ORIENTATION HINT: if the user has named a specific author or work, prefer get_book (returns a summary + chapter outline) over passage hunting — every book in the corpus has an AI-generated summary that is usually the right first read.
-Use search_translations when sweeping across many books for evidence of a theme.
-For finding which BOOKS cover a topic, use search_library.
+- search_translations (Search Translations) - RETURNS QUOTABLE PASSAGES (page-level snippets + citation URLs), matched by KEYWORD/term.
+PICK THIS to find a quote or textual evidence on a topic across the whole library. → If the modern word won't literally appear in historical texts, use search_concept (matches by meaning); to list which BOOKS cover a topic use search_library; to dig inside one known book use search_within_book; if the user named an author/work, get_book first (its AI summary is usually the right first read).
 Query tips: single distinctive terms ("memory palace", "wax tablet") work best; multi-word natural-English queries ("unity of the intellect") may return fewer results because matching is term-based, not phrase-based.
 Each snippet has a snippet_type — "translation"/"ocr" means it is a verbatim extract from the source text; "summary" means it is AI-generated description (do not quote those as the author's words).
 Response includes total_matches, returned, and offset for pagination.
 Cross-cultural tip: for pre-modern or non-Western topics, search source-tradition vocabulary rather than modern English terms — e.g. for seminal economy search "jing" or "bindu" or "istimnāʾ", not "semen retention"; for female homoeroticism search "tribade" or "sahq", not "lesbian".
 The corpus is indexed via period translations that use tradition-internal terminology.
 Endpoint: https://sourcelibrary.org/api/mcp

-- search_concept - Conceptual / semantic passage search across the whole library.
-Use when the modern term won't literally appear in historical texts — e.g. "distributed cognition" maps to passages about active intellect, art of memory, wax tablet metaphors; "social contract" maps to pre-Hobbesian discussions of consent and authority.
-Ranks passages by cosine similarity on Gemini embeddings (768d), so paraphrases and conceptually adjacent phrasings match even when no keyword overlaps.
-ORIENTATION HINT: if the user named a specific author or work, prefer get_book (returns the book's AI summary + chapter outline) — semantic search is expensive and best reserved for cross-corpus discovery.
-Prefer search_translations for literal phrases or distinctive single terms; use search_concept when the concept matters more than the wording.
+- search_concept (Search by Concept) - RETURNS QUOTABLE PASSAGES matched by MEANING (cosine similarity on Gemini embeddings, 768d) — paraphrases and adjacent phrasings match even with zero keyword overlap.
+PICK THIS when the modern term won't literally appear in historical texts — e.g. "distributed cognition" maps to passages about active intellect, art of memory, wax tablet metaphors; "social contract" maps to pre-Hobbesian discussions of consent and authority. → For exact words/distinctive terms use search_translations (cheaper, more precise); to list which BOOKS cover a topic use search_library; if the user named an author/work, get_book first (semantic search is expensive — reserve it for cross-corpus discovery).
 Similarity calibration: 0.70+ is a strong match, 0.55–0.70 is worth reading but verify, below 0.55 is mostly conceptual drift.
 Set max_per_book to diversify results across many books rather than cluster on one source.
 Each passage carries a snippet_type — quote only "translation" snippets, never "summary".
 Cross-cultural tip: for pre-modern or non-Western topics, also try source-tradition vocabulary — e.g. for seminal economy try "jing preservation" or "bindu yoga" or "istimnāʾ"; for masturbation try "mollities" (Latin) or "hastamaithuna" (Sanskrit) or "shouyin" (Chinese).
 The corpus is indexed via period translations that use tradition-internal terminology, so adjacent/euphemistic terms often surface material that modern English keywords miss.
 Endpoint: https://sourcelibrary.org/api/mcp

-- search_within_book - Deep-dive inside a single book.
-Runs Atlas keyword search AND scoped semantic search in parallel against that book's pages, then merges results — so this works for both literal terms ("ouroboros") and conceptual queries ("the marriage of opposites").
-Typical workflow: use search_library or search_concept to find a candidate book; then call this with that book_id to surface every relevant page.
-Faster than re-searching globally because it's scoped to one book's 100-500 pages.
+- search_within_book (Search Within Book) - SEARCHES INSIDE ONE BOOK (requires book_id) — runs keyword AND scoped semantic search in parallel over that book's pages and merges them, so it handles both literal terms ("ouroboros") and conceptual queries ("the marriage of opposites").
+PICK THIS once you have a candidate book and want every relevant page in it. → To find the book first, use search_library or search_concept (then pass its book_id here).
+Faster than a global re-search because it's scoped to one book's 100-500 pages.
 Returns OCR and translation snippets with page numbers, ready to cite.
 Endpoint: https://sourcelibrary.org/api/mcp

-- get_book - Get a book's AI-generated summary, chapter list, edition metadata, DOI, and page counts.
-THIS IS THE RIGHT FIRST CALL whenever the user has named a specific author or work — the summary is typically a multi-paragraph orientation covering the book's argument, structure, and significance, often answering the question without any further searching.
-Pair with get_book_text to read selected chapters, or search_within_book to locate passages inside it.
+- get_book (Get Book) - READ PIPELINE step 1 — DISCOVER.
+START HERE for any named work or author.
+Returns the book's AI-generated summary, chapter list, edition metadata, DOI, page counts, and IIIF manifest.
+The summary is typically a multi-paragraph orientation covering the book's argument, structure, and significance — often answering the question without further searching.
+Then: get_book_text to read a chapter or page range (step 2), get_quote / get_quotes to lock specific pages with full citation apparatus (step 3). search_within_book locates passages inside this book.
 Endpoint: https://sourcelibrary.org/api/mcp

-- get_book_text - Read a book's text.
-Preferred: use the chapter param to read one chapter at a time (includes [Page N] markers for citation) — call get_book first to get the chapter list.
+- get_book_text (Read Book Text) - READ PIPELINE step 2 — READ.
+Read a book's text.
+Call get_book first (step 1) for the chapter list, then come here.
+Preferred: use the chapter param to read one chapter at a time (includes [Page N] markers for citation).
 Alternatively, use from/to for explicit page ranges (e.g. from=1 to=50).
+When you find passages worth quoting, hand the page numbers to get_quote / get_quotes (step 3) for verbatim text + a citation link.
 TRUNCATION: the response always includes truncated: true/false.
 When truncated=true, the truncation_note field gives the exact next from/to values to call — this means content was cut short by a page-budget limit, NOT that the book ended.
 An AI agent MUST NOT infer end-of-book from pages_returned alone; check truncated first.
 Budget limits apply to anonymous callers (~50 pages per 24h); sign in at sourcelibrary.org/auth/signin or get an API key at sourcelibrary.org/developers for higher limits.
 Endpoint: https://sourcelibrary.org/api/mcp

-- submit_feedback - Submit feedback, bug reports, or feature requests to the Source Library team.
+- submit_feedback (Submit Feedback) - Submit feedback, bug reports, or feature requests to the Source Library team.
 Endpoint: https://sourcelibrary.org/api/mcp

 ## Resources